Farm to School Mailing List

 The Farm to Preschool Program at the Urban & Environmental Policy Institute at Occidental College began as a pilot program in 2009 offering a Harvest of the Month nutrition and garden-based curriculum, support for local food sourcing in participating schools, field trips to farmers' markets, a market basket program for parents and staff, parent workshops, as well as the development and integration of preschool gardens and wellness policies at participating sites.
 The program has conducted an extensive evaluation through child and parent surveys, teacher checklists and observations.

 The program was honored with a 2012 Recognition Award from Michelle Obama's Let's Move!
 Child Care initiaitve.
 It is now in an expansion phase and is also responsible for the design and administration of this Farm to Preschool website.
 Demonstration training workshops have helped expand the program in Los Angeles and San Diego counties and currently throughout California and the Southwest (Arizona and New Mexico).
 The program co-leads a national effort through the Farm to Preschool Subcommittee and is exploring the development of a state-wide initiative within California.
-Please see the website for program details, free downloadable curricula and materials.
+Please see the website for program details, free downloadable curricula, training materials and other resources.
 Click here to view the program’s introductory video for preschools and click here to view the teacher training video.

 Click here to read about the farm to preschool activities currently being implemented by the Colusa Indian Community Council, as presented to the Farm to Preschool Subcommittee on March 15, 2012.
 Click here to read a blog on this program on Let’s Move!.